Imagine if you were brave enough to show your soul to the world through your words. Would you do it?

 Instead, they scroll through other people’s content wishing they could write something that would educate and engage their audience.

-It’s been said that when we write something authentic that allows others into our world, we’re opening up our kimono – we’re showing our true selves, good, bad, or indifferent.
+It’s been said that when you write something authentic that allows others into your world, you’re opening up your kimono – you’re showing your true self, good, bad, or indifferent.

 Do You Have The Courage?

 “Do I have the courage to write something that will show my vulnerability and be accepted by my audience?”

 I saw a quote that reminded me of this very topic:

 “Be brave enough to suck at something new.”

 Life gives us an abundance of opportunities to learn something new.
 It’s up to us to determine whether we take those opportunities to try something new and suck at it until we learn otherwise.

 Brené Brown said it perfectly, “Courage starts with showing up and letting ourselves be seen.”

 “Be Brave Enough To Suck At Something NEW”

 What Story Are You Telling?